ahuigo/ahuigo.github.io/post/c/ops-curl.md

 	-F,--form
 	-D- Dump the header to the file listed, or stdout when - is passed, like this.
+	-L --location
-	-o/dev/null Send the body to the file listed.
+	-o /dev/null Send the body to the file listed.
 Here, we discard the body so we only see the headers.
+        -f, --fail
+              (HTTP) Fail silently (no output at all) -fLo to.sh
 	-s Silent (no progress bar)
-	-L --location
 	-k, --insecure (SSL)
     -m seconds
         timeout